decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 If this value is 1 then $C_{i-1}$ is an $i$-pivot configuration and similarly if this value is 0 then $C_i$ is an $i$-pivot configuration.
 This completes the proof.

 We now show that we can always extend a $p$-pivot configuration $C$ by one round to a $p'$-pivot configuration $C'$, thus creating an infinite execution.
-In this round all parties progress in lockstep except for at most one party which we may delay.
+In each such *round* all parties progress in lockstep except for at most one party which we may delay its outgoing messages.

 ***Lemma 2***: *If $C$ is a $p$-pivot configuration at the beginning of round $k$, then there is an extension of $C$ to $C'$ by one round in the mobile delay model where $C'$ is a $p'$-pivot configuration at the beginning of round $k+1$.*

-*Proof*: Given a $p$-pivot configuration $C$ at the beginning of round $k$, define $D$ as the extension of $C$ by one round (to the beginning of round $k+1$), where all of party $p$'s outgoing messages are delayed in round $k$ by one more round.
+*Proof*: Given a $p$-pivot configuration $C$ at the beginning of round $k$:

+Define configuration $D$ as: the extension of configuration $C$ by one round (to the beginning of round $k+1$), where all of party $p$'s outgoing messages are delayed in round $k$ by one more round.

 Note that we delay also outgoing messages by $p$ that have not been delivered in $C$ and that in the failure-free extension of $D$ all delayed messages will be delivered in round $k+1$.